xinyiwang23/5293irisrecognition/README.md

 ### 7.Iris Recognition

-This section run all the algorithm step by step including Localization, Normalization, Image Enhancement, Feature Extraction, Iris Matching, and Performance Envaluation.
+* This section run all the algorithm step by step including Localization, Normalization, Image Enhancement, Feature Extraction, Iris Matching, and Performance Envaluation.
+* In addition to the LDA plot required by the project, we did PCA for dimension reduction and ploted accuracy curve for different PCA dimensions.

-#### 7.1 Function name: getTable
+#### 7.1 Function name: runAll

-      - Take parameter:
-      - Return:
+*
+* After transfering the image into vector, get performance envaluation by calculating Acuracy curve for different PCA dimension reduction, CRR Curve, and recognition results tables.

-#### 7.2 Function name: getTable
+#### 7.2 Function name: runAllReduced

-      - Take parameter:
-      - Return:
+Since the image analysis for all test and train images takes a very long time, we saved the result so the runAllReduced function does not run all the previous steps but directly load the data I saved before which saves a lot of time.

+## Peer evaluation form

+* Yujing Li (yl4268):
+* Xuan Ren (xr2142):
+* Xinyi Wang (xw2657):